vdjserver/repertoire-summarization/README.txt

 NOTE : use of rep_char.py require that the python module "vdjml" be usable.

 NOTE : rep_char.py expect to be able to find "vdjml_igblast_parse.py".

+Much testing was done with this version : esalina2@eddiecomp:/home/data/vdj_server/repertoire-summarization$ md5sum ./vdjml_igblast_parse.py
+6f4571fad519527138be25cc62baab6a  ./vdjml_igblast_parse.py
-One way to enable finding is with a soft-link as seen here with the link pointing to the file

-esalina2@eddiecomp:/home/data/vdj_server/repertoire-summarization$ ls -alh vdjml_igblast_parse.py
-lrwxrwxrwx 1 esalina2 esalina2 31 Mar 25 10:05 vdjml_igblast_parse.py -> ../vdjml/vdjml_igblast_parse.py
+One way to enable finding of the file is  with a soft-link as seen here with the link pointing to the file esalina2@eddiecomp:/home/data/vdj_server/repertoire-summarization$ ls -alh vdjml_igblast_parse.py lrwxrwxrwx 1 esalina2 esalina2 31 Mar 25 10:05 vdjml_igblast_parse.py -> ../vdjml/vdjml_igblast_parse.py